Piyush-BA/concur-manual/docs/getting-started.md

 Available fields:
 ```
-Username- A unique Identification that helps system identify the user
+Username- This is the username that we use in windows authentication.
+(Eg. rajkamal.kaper@in.panasonic.com)
 Password- A code that will help the system authenticate the user
 ```

-`4.` Click on "Sign In" button to access the Concur system
+`4.` Click on "Sign In" button to access the Concur system.

 ***
 ### Note:
 1. For best user experience, Concur recommends the use of Internet Explorer version 10 or later; Google Chrome version 30 or later; or Mozilla Firefox version 25 or later.
 2. Ensure pop-ups are enabled.
-3. Any communications from the Concur Travel Management System will be sent to your Panasonic India email address.
+3. Any communications from Concur Travel Management System will be sent to your Panasonic India email address.

 ***